 “The most appropriate and proportionate regulatory action in these circumstances is to get written legal assurance from Google that this will not happen again – and to follow this up with an ICO audit.”

-We are not quite sure why Google have not been fined for the data breach, but other companies who have breached the Data Protection Act here in the UK are usually subject to a hefty fine.
+We are not quite sure why Google has not been fined for the data breach, but other companies who have breached the Data Protection Act here in the UK are usually subject to a hefty fine.

 via Crunch Gear